 - Baseball – 9th grade, Junior Varsity and Varsity

 - Lacrosse – Varsity**

 - Soccer – Junior Varsity and Varsity

 - Tennis - Varsity

 - Track – Junior Varsity and Varsity

-* Basketball and cheerleading are available at the middle school level for 8th grade students.
+* Basketball and cheerleading are available at the middle school level for students.